Samsung Galaxy S21 phones have lost half their value since January, study says

 "Despite only launching in January 2021, all handsets have lost almost 50% of their value," Sell Cell said in its report.
 "That is a substantial loss, considering they have only been on the market for three months."

-By comparison, the iPhone 12 range has fared better in retaining its value despite launching 2 months earlier than the Samsung phones.
+By comparison, the iPhone 12 range has fared better in retaining its value despite launching only a few months earlier than the Samsung phones.
 According to the study, the iPhone 12 Mini 256GB lost the most value, at 33%.
 Losing the least value was the iPhone 12 Pro Max 128GB, which has depreciated by only 18%.

 Read more: iPhone 12's four models compared: Differences between iPhone 12, Pro, Pro Max and Mini